 This is the latter of the two combined episodes.
 The truth is, these two episodes each deserve to be on this list, and very well could have been, but I consider them to be two halves of the same coin.
 They’re both episodes about honesty and communication, and they both have devastating results on the characters in the series.

-Buffy the Vampire Slayer (Sarah Michelle Gellar) worked because it presented everyday problems, but represented them with supernatural villains and demons.
+Buffy the Vampire Slayer worked because it presented everyday problems, but represented them with supernatural villains and demons.
 This created a show where everyone could simultaneously relate to the cast, while being entertained by the alien natures of their problems.

-Hush was the result of writer and creator Joss Whedon hearing that the key to the success of Buffy was its dialogue.
-In response, he wrote “Hush,” the story of a group of demons, called the Gentlemen, who steal the voices of the townspeople in order to carve the hearts out of their victims.
+“Hush” was the result of writer and creator Joss Whedon hearing that the key to the success of Buffy was its dialogue.
+In response, he wrote the story of a group of demons, called “The Gentlemen,” who steal the voices of the townspeople in order to carve the hearts out of their victims without anyone hearing them.

 The entire episode has only 17 minutes of dialogue, and it features the cast communicating solely through their actions, which, surprisingly both to the characters and the audience, is much more effective than their attempts to talk to one another.
 Three different couples finally connect because they stop talking their way into bad places and instead act on their hearts.
 In this episode, honesty brings people together.